MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### SharePointOnPremPrioritizationPolicy

-The **SharePointOnPremPrioritizationPolicy** key enables the **SharePoint OnPrem Prioritization** setting.

-The **SharePoint OnPrem Prioritization** setting determines whether or not the client should set up sync for SharePoint Server or SharePoint in Microsoft 365 first during the first-run scenario when the email is the same for both SharePoint Server on-premises and SharePoint in Microsoft 365 in a hybrid scenario.
+This setting determines whether or not the client should set up sync for SharePoint Server or SharePoint in Microsoft 365 first during the first-run scenario when the email is the same for both SharePoint Server on-premises and SharePoint in Microsoft 365 in a hybrid scenario.

-The parameter is **SharePointOnPremPrioritizationPolicy** and its value is an integer.
-This value determines the service against which there must be an attempt to authenticate for setting up a sync.
-The value of **1** indicates OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.
+If you set this setting's value to **1**, it is an indication that OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.

 The example for this setting in the **.plist** file is:
 <key>SharePointOnPremPrioritizationPolicy</key>